ams813/ams813.github.io/_posts/2015-04-01-harvard-extension.markdown

 Image: Sitemap pg.
 5

-<p class="caption sans-s-bold">Informed by my content audit, I developed a site structure and list of corresponding templates, and mapped templates and content types to site pages.</p>
+<p class="caption">Informed by my content audit, I developed a site structure and list of corresponding templates, and mapped templates and content types to site pages.</p>

 Image: Design concept: Academics, Academics tool open

-<p class="caption sans-s-bold">My selected design concept combined the University’s neutral palette with bold, professional typography.
+<p class="caption">My selected design concept combined the University’s neutral palette with bold, professional typography.
 The Academics page presents all the ways students can learn through the School.
 A “What are you interested in?” tool used keyword search to surface options by area of interest.
 Concept revisions and design system by Dana Pavlichko.</p>

 To vet our work and prepare for the School’s in-house implementation, I ran remote usability testing sessions of our design comps.
 Once the designs were revised, I drafted a document to summarize the site’s content model, taxonomy, custom Drupal panels, and recommendations for configuring back-end fields.